 Do NOT move the GSL out of PARK until the hydraulic oil temperature is at least 32°C (90°F).
-The hydraulic oil temperature can be viewed on Run Screen 4 on the Harvest Performance Tracker (HPT) display.
-For more information, refer to Viewing Engine Cooling Data, page 138.
+To check the hydraulic oil temperature, swipe right on home page area (B) until the page displays hydraulic oil temperature (C).

-- Do NOT operate the starter for longer than 15 seconds at a time. - If the engine does not start, wait at least 2 minutes before you attempt to start the engine again. - If the engine is cranked for longer than 30 seconds in a 2-minute period, the windrower's computer will lock the starter circuit, and a flashing WTS symbol will appear on the display.
-Wait for the WTS symbol to stop flashing before attempting to crank the engine again. - If the engine still does not start, refer to Troubleshooting Engine Starting Problems, page 122.
+- Do NOT operate the starter for longer than 15 seconds at a time. - If the engine does not start, wait at least 2 minutes before you attempt to start the engine again. - If the engine is cranked for longer than 30 seconds in a 2-minute period, the windrower's computer will lock the starter circuit, and the over-crank protection symbol will appear on the display.
+Wait for the over-crank protection symbol to disappear before attempting to crank the engine again. - If the engine still does not start, refer to Troubleshooting Engine Starting Problems, page 125.

-When the engine is running and the header is not engaged, the HPT will display header disengaged page (B).
+When the engine is running and the header is not engaged, the HarvestTouch[TM] Display will show header disengaged page (B).